surminus/cv/README.md

 serverless technologies.
 I’m interested in expanding my horizons in terms of platform scale, and continuing to improve my software development skillset.

+## October 2021-present: Site Reliability Engineer for [Ably](https://ably.com/)

+Working in the dedicated Infrastructure team to help scale the global platform as Ably continues to grow rapidly.

-## July 2021-present: Systems Development Engineer for [Amazon Web Services](https://aws.amazon.com/)
+## July 2021-October 2021: Systems Development Engineer for [Amazon Web Services](https://aws.amazon.com/)

-Working in the first UK engineering team.
+I briefly worked at Amazon, but chose to leave because it didn't feel like the right fit for me.

 ## March 2018–June 2021: Site Reliability Engineer for [FutureLearn](https://www.futurelearn.com)